Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Introduction

-Actually, this theorem is true for all non-elementary, finitely generated Fuchsian groups $\Gamma\subset \mathrm{SL}_2(\mathbb{Z})$.
-For the modular group $\Gamma=\mathrm{SL}_2(\mathbb{Z})$ (in which case we have $\delta_\Gamma = 1$) Selberg's famous $\frac{3}{16}$-theorem \cite{Selberg_3/16} gives a more precise statement with the explicit spectral gap $\eta = \frac{1}{4}$.
-For $\delta_\Gamma>\frac{5}{6}$, Theorem \ref{congruence_res} follows from Gamburd's thesis \cite{Gamburd1} with $\eta = \delta_\Gamma - \frac{5}{6}$.
-For $\delta_\Gamma > \frac{1}{2}$, the statement was proven by Bourgain--Gamburd--Sarnak \cite{BGS}.
-The more difficult case $\delta_\Gamma \leq \frac{1}{2}$ is covered by Theorem \ref{congruence_res} (recall that $\delta_\Gamma > \frac{1}{2}$ implies that $\Gamma$ has at least one cusp by the results of Beardon \cite{Beardon_exponent1,Beardon_exponent2}).
-In view of the arithmetic applications of Theorem \ref{congruence_res} (for which we refer to the survey paper of Kontorovich \cite{Kontorovich_2013}), it would be interesting to have explicit bounds for $\eta$.
-Selberg's conjecture suggests that $\eta=\delta/2$ is the optimal gap, which seems out of reach at the current state of the art.
-Good bounds for $\eta$ in Theorem \ref{congruence_res} are difficult to obtain, due to the reliance on the expander theory developed among others in Bourgain--Varju \cite{Bourgain_Varju} and Bourgain--Gamburd \cite{Bourgain_Gamburd_2}.
-These papers do not provide explicit bounds for explicit expansion coefficients for the Cayley graphs $\mathcal{G}_q = \mathrm{Cay}(G_q, \{ \pi_q(\gamma_1)^{\pm}, \dots, \pi_m(\gamma_1)^{\pm} \})$.
-The first explicit bounds for the spectral gap of the Laplacian on $\mathcal{G}_q$ when $q$ is prime was obtained by Kowalski \cite{Kowalski_explicit_2012}.
-However, inserting these bounds into \eqref{eta_eps_dependence} would yield values for $\eta$ which are very unlikely to be anywhere near sharp.
+Apart from the intrinsic interest of this problem, finding explicit spectral gaps for congruence covers has many applications to concrete arithmetic questions, see for instance \cite{BGS,Kon09, BK10, KO12, HK15, Ehr19}.
+Selberg's conjecture (when extended to the infinite-area setting) suggests that the optimal gap should be $\eta=\delta/2$, but this seems out of reach given the current state of the art.
+Good bounds for $\eta$ in Theorem \ref{congruence_res} are difficult to obtain, mainly due to the reliance on the expander theory developed by Bourgain--Varj\'{u} \cite{Bourgain_Varju} and Bourgain--Gamburd \cite{Bourgain_Gamburd_2} among others.
+These papers do not provide explicit bounds for the expansion coefficients of the Cayley graphs $\mathcal{G}_q = \mathrm{Cay}(G_q, \pi_q(S)).$ It should be noted that Kowalski \cite{Kowalski_explicit_2012} has obtained an explicit bound for the spectral gap of the Laplacian on $\mathcal{G}_q$ when $q$ is prime.
+However, according to Kowalski himself, these bounds are far from being sharp.

+Another source of non-explicitness in Theorem \ref{congruence_res} is the fact that our proof of Theorem \ref{main_theorem} (from which Theorem \ref{congruence_res} follows) requires Theorem \ref{thm:dist_zero_free}, which in turn relies on ingredients from thermodynamic formalism with hardly explicit constants.

+It is worth noting that the proofs of Oh--Winter \cite{OhWinter} and Bourgain--Kontorovich--Magee \cite{BKM} rely on two fundamental ingredients.
+Firstly, for sufficiently large primes $p$, they rely on the fact that the quotient group $\Gamma/\Gamma(p)$ is isomorphic to $\mathrm{SL}_2(\mathbb{Z}/p\mathbb{Z})$.
+Secondly, they make use the following classical result due to Frobenius: the dimension of any non-trivial representation of $\mathrm{SL}_2(\mathbb{Z}/p\mathbb{Z})$ is at least $\frac{p-1}{2}$, which is large when compared to the group order $\vert \mathrm{SL}_2(\mathbb{Z}/p\mathbb{Z})\vert \asymp p^3$.
+In the terminology introduced by Gowers \cite{Gow08}, the latter means that $\mathrm{SL}_2(\mathbb{Z}/p\mathbb{Z})$ is a highly \textit{quasirandom} group.
+Our proof of Theorem \ref{main_theorem} (and hence Theorem \ref{congruence_res}) does not require such specific information on the covering group.
+In fact, Theorem \ref{main_theorem} does not even require the fundamental group of the coverings to be normal subgroups of $\Gamma$.
+Nonetheless, our proofs bears certain resemblances to \cite{OhWinter,BKM}, such as the usage of the thermodynamic formalism.